-The movie commenced shooting in October 1995 and concluded on February 13, 1996.
+The movie was co-produced by The Ladd Company, Village Roadshow Pictures and Hearst Entertainment, distributed by Paramount Pictures.
+With a budget of $45 million USD, shooting commenced in October 1995 and concluded on February 13, 1996.
 The film was shot in California, Thailand and Australia.

 In the early 16th century, a young boy helplessly witnesses his father’s death at the hands of Kabai Singh, the ruthless leader of the Singh brotherhood who attacked their ship.
 The boy jumps overboard and is washed ashore on an island called Bengalla, where he is found by local tribesmen, who take him to their village.
 There he is given the Skull Ring, swears to devote his life to the destruction of piracy, greed, cruelty and injustice, and as an adult adopts the identity of “The Phantom”, a masked avenger.
 The role of The Phantom is passed on from father to son through four hundred years, leading people to believe in a single, immortal figure.

 In 1938, Kit Walker, the 21st Phantom, finds a man named Quill leading a mercenary group in the jungle.
 The group is searching for one of the Skulls of Touganda, which grants its owner a tremendously destructive power.
 The Phantom saves the native boy they have kidnapped to be their guide and captures Quill’s men, leaving them to be picked up by the Jungle Patrol.
 Revealed as a member of the Sengh Brotherhood and the man who killed Kit’s father – whose ghost frequently appears to Kit to give him advice – Quill flees with the Skull and returns to the United States.